emissary-ingress/emissary/docs/topics/using/edge-policy-console.md

 * counts of Hosts, Mappings, and Plugins
 * System status of Envoy and Redis
 * System Service health, which you can click for more details
+* [Throughput rates](../rate-limit-speedometers) for Rate Limited and for Authenticated traffic

 ### Hosts